Hyundai Starex: Hyundai Libero

 Between 2000 and 2007, Hyundai manufactured a pickup version of the A1-series Starex.
 Known as the Hyundai Libero in the domestic South Korean market, it was meant to replace the Hyundai Porter in the lineup.
 They were equipped with a 2.5-liter diesel engine (in normally aspirated and turbocharged forms) or 3.0-liter Sigma gasoline V6, and came in a multiple body styles, including pickup and flatbed.
 In most European countries it was marketed as the Hyundai H-1 SR, but in the Netherlands, it was sold as the Hyundai H200/H300 Pickup.

 JAC Refine

 The Starex was also produced in China under the name JAC Refine by Anhui Jianghuai Automobile from March 2002 to 2015 under the Hyundai licence.
 It was very successful, with a market share of about 20 percent.
 From 2003 to 2008, it has consecutively won "Year's MPV" and "The Best Official Car" from 2004 to 2008.
 In 2007, it was granted "The Best MPV" and "The Best MPV for Government".
 The Refine was available with a 2.0-litre turbo or 2.4-litre petrol engine and a 2.8-litre turbo-diesel engine mated to a five-speed manual or four-speed automatic gearbox.
 The 1.8-litre petrol and turbocharged diesel variants, along with the 1.9-litre turbo-diesel, arrived in 2012, 2013, and 2015 respectively, as well as a six-speed manual gearbox for 1.8- and 1.9-litre diesel.

+The JAC Refine has also been available as the Pyeonghwa Samcheonri 0713 in North Korea; mostl likely this is simply a case of badges having been applied to imported vehicles.